 Challenges in Washington

-In addition to her work as an adjunct professor at Georgetown University, Ms. Brazile is the author of the best-selling memoir Cooking with Grease: Stirring the Pots in American Politics and is on leave with ABC News.
-She is especially pleased to have made three cameo appearances on CBS’s The Good Wife, and two cameo appearances on Netflix’s series House of Cards.
-She most recently appeared on BET's Being Mary Jane.
+She moonlights as an actress and is especially honored to have made three cameo appearances on CBS’s The Good Wife, and two cameo appearances on Netflix’s series House of Cards.
+She also appeared as herself on BET's Being Mary Jane.
+Most recently she played herself in the Zack Snyder film Army of the Dead.
 Ask her and she’ll tell you that acting, after all, is the key to success in politics.